3 Key Benefits of Automating Workforce Scheduling in Complex Industries

 2. Employee Fairness & Flexibility

 Today, work schedules are evolving to accommodate the changing needs of the workforce.
 With automated scheduling processes, employers can now offer employees the ability to view schedules off-site, trade shifts, file leave requests, and more.
-Research shows that today’s workers value having input into scheduling and overtime procedures, and they want visibility into scheduling practices.
+2023 hourly worker research shows that today’s workers value having input into scheduling and overtime procedures, and they want visibility into scheduling practices.
 This can be a significant differentiator on the employment front.
 Here’s how automated scheduling helps:

 - Reduced absenteeism rates.
 AK Steel (acquired by Cleveland-Cliffs) experienced a 38% reduction in absenteeism after implementing automated processes.